-When I started teaching civil rights in graduate school, I developed a timeline of civil rights events in the United States.
+When I started teaching civil rights in graduate school, I developed a timeline of Black History in the United States.
 I included positive ones as well as tragedies, and tried to include more than African-American connected events, to represent a fuller picture of American history than is usually represented.
-I also included some world events to provide context and some removal from a “calculus of suffering” so often indulged in by one group comparing its history with anothers.
+I also included some world events to provide context and some removal from a “calculus of suffering” so often indulged in by one group comparing its history with another.
 The timeline makes no promises of completeness, and is a work in progress.
 It is generally referenced, and is fairly reliable.
 This timeline proved to be popular with students, who mostly had been raised and educated on the myth of progress, American Dream, and City on a Hill themes.
 They were surprised by the uneven progression of social equity in American history, with its frequent “one step forward, two steps back” meme.
-I’ve chosen some examples from just one year in this timeline for black History Month.
+I’ve chosen some examples from just one year in this timeline for Black History Month.

 Although traditionally the month of February has celebrated famous African-Americans throughout history, maybe it’s time to augment how that history is told with our personal history stories, ones that define and shape who we are today.

 The neighborhood I grew up in conjures up images of Thornton Wilder’s “Our Town,” Hal Rauch’s “Our Gang” with scenes of Mayberry from the “Andy Griffin Show” added to the mix.
 The folks in my neighborhood were caring, creative and resourceful because we had to be.
 Our survival depended on it.

 In the mid-1990s, at the dawn of the Information Age, when many were concerned that the lack of awareness and participation in this new world by communities of color would create a Digital Divide, Ken Granderson had an idea.
 He was one of a handful of black entrepreneurs in the industry, and was committed to helping make this new reality more accessible to communities of color by creating computer technologies that featured people of color, created by people of color.